Military recruit training: United Kingdom

 British armed forces recruits train in two phases.
 The length of Phase 1 recruit training varies according to service and trade.
-The British Army Phase 1 training, for all enlisted units other than infantry, lasts 14 weeks.
+The British Army Phase 1 training, for other ranks in capbadges other than infantry, lasts 14 weeks.
 Infantry units of the British Army undergo a combined 28 weeks basic training, with the exception of the Parachute Regiment (30 weeks), Guards Regiments (30 weeks) and the Royal Gurkha Rifles (36 weeks).

 The Royal Air Force provides 10 weeks of basic training for all enlisted recruits, regardless of trade, and is delivered at RAF Halton.

 The Royal Navy provides 10 weeks of basic recruit training for all enlisted recruits, with the exception of the Royal Marines, delivered at HMS Raleigh.
 The Royal Marines (excluding the Royal Marines band), undertake 32 weeks of basic training, delivered at Commando Training Centre Royal Marines.

 Phase One is initial recruit training designed to bring all recruits to a similar standard of basic military ability.
 Upon completion of Phase 1 training, recruits (with the exception of Army infantry roles, and the Royal Marine Commandos) will progress to their trade specific Phase Two training, which consists of courses of varying duration to prepare recruits for their assigned role.

 Officer recruits into the UK Armed Forces undergo the following Basic training: